Bitcoin cold storage might sound like storing your cryptocurrency inside of a fridge, but the reality is quite different.

 It is probably safe to say that the hot storage method is the most popular way to store cryptocurrencies.
 There are a couple of reasons behind this.

 First of all, hot storage is usually free.
 There are probably hundreds if not thousands of websites offering their wallets to people looking for hot storage methods - free of charge!
 This brings in a lot of traffic, especially if the site markets it right.

 Another great factor when it comes to online and desktop wallets is that it doesn’t matter what kind of a cryptocurrency you want to store - you’ll probably find a wallet for it.

 Even some of the least popular and well-known cryptocurrencies often have designated digital wallets to store them.
 Most of the time, the creators or developers of these currencies themselves have optional, specifically designed wallets that you can use.
-This fact alone skyrockets the number of hot storage users, for there are a lot of people that hold other cryptocurrencies, not just Bitcoin or Ethereum.

 One more attractive feature that digital wallets have is that they are easily accessible.
 If you’re on your desktop or laptop, you could access your wallet by a couple of clicks.
 This eliminates the option of always needing to have a physical item by your side whenever you want to perform a transaction.